Mackenzie-Hoekman/IDS2024S/hw/1/README.md

 ##### Bonus Points:
 1. https://mackenzie-hoekman.github.io/IDS2024S/
-2. "https" means
+2. "https" means that a website will be secured if it has the "s" and the "http" allows for a web browser to communicate with a website.
-3. A relative path allows a link to other files and folders
+3. A relative path allows a link to other files and folders without needing the exact address so that if code is uploaded somewhere else the links will still work.